 The members of our Board of Trustees are charged with advising and supervising the administrative committee, teachers and staff.
 They are a valuable resource, providing insight and advice for maintaining and strengthening Randolph School.
 Their skills and experiences assist and guide the teachers and the administrators as they work together to build a better school for the future.

 She was one of the first students at the Randolph Avenue School location in Poughkeepsie and moved with the school to Wappingers Falls, leaving at the end of 6th grade when the school didn't go any higher.
 Her family has been connected to the school since the beginning.
 Her mother worked to set up the school and create the library.
-Kate's brothers attended the school; one brother, Lanse, is a current board member.
+Kate's brothers attended the school; one brother, Lanse, was a long-time board member as well.

 Today she lives in Philadelphia and her children attend a large urban Quaker school where she is currently on the school board.
 Her goal for her time on the board is to raise money for Randolph School scholarships and increase teacher salaries.

 Diane Boujikian was a Randolph School teacher in the Pre-K program for 34 years.
 She also worked with the 5, 6 year olds in the Kindergarten program.
 Diane was one of four Co-Administrators for most of those years and then was the Director for two additional years.
 Now semi-retired, she accepted a position on the Board, occasionally is called for substitute teacher work, and does consulting work with teachers and parents at Randolph as well as other school and college programs.
 Her passion to be a Reggio Emilia inspired educator came from her work and play with the children and the community of the Randolph School.